LateNightKid/telegram-bot-for-outline-vpn/README.md

 ### Installing dependencies

+This project works on Python 3.10 and newer.
-The bots are made with [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI), so you need to install it:
+The bot is made with [PyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI), so you need to install it:

 ```
 pip install pyTelegramBotAPI